 The firm's performance was found to be significantly negatively impacted by the ratio of total debt to assets.
 This implies that a company's performance will decline in direct proportion to the amount of debt it takes on.
 This is because when debt is added to a company above a certain point, the highly leveraged company directs most of its resources on debt servicing, leaving little to manage the business.
 Furthermore, if such debtors have a priority claim to the firm's assets, the company stands the risk of being liquidated and wound up.
 The results in Table 5 demonstrate yet again how a firm's size significantly influences its performance.
-The results from Al-Homaidi, 2020, Olawale et al., 2017, and other studies are supported by this.
+The results from Al-Homaidi (2020), Olawale et al. (2017), and other studies are supported by this.
 As a result, larger businesses often generate higher profits than smaller ones.
 The firm's performance was found to be significantly negatively impacted by the ratio of total debt to assets.
-This implies that a company's performance will decline in direct proportion to the amount of debt it takes on.
-This is because when debt is added to a company above a certain point, the highly leveraged company directs most of its resources on debt servicing, leaving little to manage the business.
+This is because when debt is added to a company above a certain point, the highly leveraged company directs most of its resources on debt servicing, leaving little to accompany above a certain point, the highly leveraged company directs most of its resources on debt servicing, leaving little to manage the business.
 Furthermore, if such debtors have priority claim to the firm's assets, the company stands the risk of being liquidated and wound up.
 The results in Table 5 demonstrate yet again how a firm's size significantly influences its performance.
+The results from Al-Homaidi (2020), Olawale et al. (2017), and other studies are supported by the set of being liquidated and wound up.
+The results in Table 5 demonstrate yet again how a firm's size significantly influences its performance.
 The results from Al-Homaidi (2020), Olawale et al. (2017), and other studies are supported by this.
-As a result, larger businesses often generate higher profits than smaller ones.
+As a result, larger businesses often generate higher results in Table 5 demonstrate yet again how a firm's size significantly influences its performance.
+The results from Al-Homaidi (2020), Olawale et al. (201